lfoppiano/grobid/doc/Benchmarking.md

 See the [End-to-end evaluation](End-to-end-evaluation.md) page for explanations and for reproducing the evaluations from the reference PDF sets.
 For end-to-end results with holdout sets, the key points to consider are the following:

-- The datasets are independent from the training data used to train the different models involved in the full document processing, in particular several models do not use data from PMC articles at all.
+- The datasets are independent of the training data used to train the different models involved in the full document processing, in particular several models do not use data from PMC articles at all.
 As a stable holdout set, it should thus provide much more reliable evaluations than cross-validation metrics.

 - The evaluation covers the whole process, including PDF extraction, PDF noisiness and error cascading.
 It should thus provide a more realistic evaluation for the end user than the model-specific metrics with "clean" data that are usually reported in the literature.